Showing posts with label Salmonella. Show all posts

 Dizziness when standing up.

-You can get a Salmonella infection from a variety of foods.
-Salmonella can be found in many foods including beef, poultry, eggs, fruits, pork, sprouts, vegetables, and even processed foods, such as nuts, frozen pot pies, chicken nuggets, and stuffed chicken entrees.
+a variety of foods.
+Salmonella can be found in many foods, including beef, poultry, eggs, fruits, pork, sprouts, vegetables, and even processed foods, such as nuts, frozen pot pies, chicken nuggets, and stuffed chicken entrees.
 When you eat food that is contaminated with Salmonella, it can make you sick.
-Contaminated foods usually look and smell normal, which is why it is important to know how to prevent Salmonella infection.
+Contaminated foods usually look and smell normal, so knowing how to prevent Salmonella infection is important.

 Salmonella illness is more common in the summer.
 Warmer weather and unrefrigerated foods create ideal conditions for Salmonella to grow.
 Be sure to refrigerate or freeze perishables (foods likely to spoil or go bad quickly), prepared foods, and leftovers within 2 hours.
 Chill them within 1 hour if the temperature is 90°F or hotter.

-Salmonella illness can be serious and is more dangerous for certain people.
-Symptoms of infection usually appear 6–48 hours after eating a contaminated food but can take much longer.
+but can take much longer.
 These symptoms include diarrhea, fever, and stomach cramps.
-In most cases, the illness lasts 4–7 days without antibiotic treatment.
+The illness usually lasts 4–7 days without antibiotic treatment.
 Some people may have severe diarrhea and need to be hospitalized.
 Anyone can get a Salmonella infection, but some groups are more likely to develop a serious illness: older adults, children younger than 5, and people with immune systems weakened from medical conditions, such as diabetes, liver or kidney disease, and cancer or their treatment.

-To avoid Salmonella, you should not eat raw eggs or eggs that have runny whites or yolks.
+To avoid Salmonella, you should not eat raw eggs or eggs with runny whites or yolks.
 Salmonella can contaminate eggs, even perfectly normal-looking ones.
 But these eggs can make you sick, especially if they are raw or lightly cooked.
 Eggs are safe when you cook and handle them properly.
 Check Your Steps

 Clean

-Wash hands with warm, soapy water for 20 seconds before and after handling uncooked eggs, or raw meat, poultry, and seafood and their juices.
+Wash hands with warm, soapy water for 20 seconds before and after handling uncooked eggs or raw meat, poultry, and seafood and their juices.

 Don’t wash raw poultry, meat, and eggs before cooking.
 Germs can spread to other foods, utensils, and surfaces.